Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 have the higher rank which need to be included in the model.

-- KBest/TreeBased Model (Feature selection)
+- KBest/TreeBased Model/ (Feature selection)

 As the number scale in different features are different, I used the MinmaxScaler to map all the values to 0-1, although tree-based model do not require that.
 Then I used two methods one is treebased model and one is SelectKBest I tried in the ipython nodetebook.
-The detaild score was embeded in the project doc, and what i focused on is the common lowest scored features which i decide to exclude them in the model, which I listed below,
+The detaild score was embeded in the project doc, and what I focused on is the common lowest scored features which i decide to exclude them in the model, which I listed below,

      restricted_stock_deferred
      from_message
      to_message
      deferral_payments
      director_fees
      from_this_person_to_poi

 Below is the KBest result,